-- A. A student will be considered unexcused or illegally absent if he/she is absent from school and the district has - 1. not received an authentic, valid written excuse within 3 days; or - 2. after 10 days cumulative lawful absences for which no physician's excuse is timely received by the school - B. The School district shall immediately inform the parents/guardians in writing upon each incident of unlawful absence. - a.
-After third unlawful absence: - (1) The school will complete a Truancy Referral Form. - (2) The school shall send the letter to the parents/guardians and to Children and Youth Services (CYS). - (3) Within 1 business day of receipt of the Truancy Referral Form, CYS will forward forms to the Clarion County's Promise Family Group Decision Making Coordinator (FGDM). - (4) A Truancy Elimination Plan (TEP) meeting will be scheduled between the school, FGDM, and the parents..
-The TEP shall incorporate strategies to avoid further absences and shall be in writing. - (5) The TEP will be distributed by the school to: - a. parents/guardians, - b. student, - c.
-CYS and/or all parties present at the TEP, with parental agreement. - d.
-A copy will be retained by the school. - b.
-Three outcomes can occur after the scheduled TEP meeting: - (1) student has no further unlawful absences this school year (the matter is concluded), or

-- (2) the school is unable to complete the TEP.
-If plan is not obtained, and one additional unlawful day occurs, then school will: - a. send a notice of excessive absences, and - b. file a citation with the District Judge. - c.
+- A. A student will be considered unexcused or illegally absent if he/she is absent from school and the district has 1) not received an authentic, valid written excuse within 3 days; or 2) after 10 days cumulative lawful absences for which no physician's excuse is timely received by the school, - B. The School district shall immediately inform the parents/guardians in writing after three unlawful absences: - (1) The school will complete a Truancy Referral Form. - (2) The school shall send the letter to Children and Youth Services (CYS). - (3) Within 1 business day of receipt of the Truancy Referral Form, CYS will forward forms to the Clarion County's Promise Family Group Decision Making Coordinator (FGDM). - (4) A Truancy Elimination Plan (TEP) meeting will be scheduled between the school, FGDM, and the parents..
+The TEP shall incorporate strategies to avoid further absences and shall be in writing. - (5) The TEP will be distributed by the school to parents, student, CYS/Clarion Co.
+Promise, and a copy will be retained by the school. - C. Three outcomes can occur after the scheduled TEP meeting: - (1) Student has no further unlawful absences this school year, then the matter is concluded, or - (2) The parent does not attend the TEP meeting and the school is unable to complete the TEP.
+If plan is not obtained, and one additional unlawful day occurs, then school will: - a. send a notice of excessive absences, and file a citation with the District Judge. - b.
 Copy CYS the letter and a copy of the citation. - (3) If the TEP is completed, but the child has further unlawful absences: - a.
 After each absence, the school will send notice when student is absent to parents/guardians and to CYS. - b.
 On the 1st unlawful absence after the TEP meeting has occurred, school will file citation for original truancy hearing with the District Judge and copy CYS with the citation.
-School will also, if it has not previously done so, send CYS a copy of the TEP.
-School representatives will attend and may have to testify at the hearing before the District Judge. - c.
+School will also send CYS a copy of the TEP.
+A school representatives will attend and may have to testify at the hearing before the District Judge. - c.
 Student's parents/guardians will attend and fully participate in the hearing before the District Judge.